ReactFinland/site/layouts/schedule.md

 The event will be held between 24th and 26th of April (2018) in Helsinki.
 In addition to enjoying the event, this is your chance to explore Finland.

-T> If there's enough demand, we'll organize a guided tour that helps you understand this mysterious country not many seems to know a lot about.
+T> If there's enough demand, we'll organize a guided tour that helps you understand this mysterious country not many seem to know a lot about.
 You might have heard of Nokia or Linux but there's more to the country than that.

 ## Program